Joao11110/Algorithms-and-Data-Structure-1/README.md

 # Data-Structure

-## Some algorithms that I've made.
+## Algorithms from the Data Structure Classes that I've made.